 Choosing the right food for your cat is one of the most difficult parts of pet ownership.
 You need to balance quality with cost but also finding something your cat will actually eat. if you’re looking at freeze-dried cat food, it means you’re already neck-deep in finding what’s best for your cat’s nutritional needs.

-Our top recommendation overall is Stella and Chewy’s freeze-dried food.
-We love that it’s made by a small company with attention to detail.
+Our top recommendation overall is Northwest Naturals freeze-dried cat food.
+We love the short, high-quality ingredient list and impressive protein content.
 Canidae got rave reviews from both our test cat and our wallet, which is fairly unusual for such high-quality food.
-Northwest Naturals is worth the price if it’s within your budget.

 We hope that our analysis of value, nutrition, and flavor helps you narrow down your choices.
 Ultimately, your cat will choose his own food, but you can make sure that you’re giving him the best options to choose from.